dynamoose/dynamoose/docs/api/Schema.md

 When using `saveUnknown` with a set, the type recognized by Dynamoose will be the underlying JavaScript Set constructor.
 If you have a set type defined in your schema the underlying type will be an Array.

 Custom Dynamoose Types are not supported with the `saveUnknown` property.
-For example, if you wish you retrieve a document with a Date type, Dynamoose will return it as a number if that property does not exist in the schema and `saveUnknown` is enabled for that given property.
+For example, if you wish you retrieve a item with a Date type, Dynamoose will return it as a number if that property does not exist in the schema and `saveUnknown` is enabled for that given property.

 For types that are `Nested Types`, you must define a `schema` setting that includes the nested schema for that given attribute.